 By BOB CHRISTIE, Associated Press

-Opponents, mainly business groups, argued that paid petition circulators for all three measures failed to comply with the law because they did not file affidavits certifying they met legal requirements each time they told the secretary of state they would gather needed signatures for a particular initiative.
+They argue that many paid petition circulators did not file new affidavits certifying they met legal requirements each time they told the secretary of state they would gather needed signatures for a particular initiative.

 Initiative signatures and documents are weighed by judges under a “strict compliance” legal standard the GOP-controlled Legislature and Ducey put in place in 2017.
 GOP lawmakers said it was needed because once an initiative is enacted it is nearly impossible for the Legislature to change it.
 The change made it easier to throw them out for relatively minor paperwork errors.

 Appeals to rulings on the current initiative challenges issued by Maricopa County judges last week are now before the state Supreme Court.
 County ballot printing deadlines begin at the end of the week, so the court needs to rule quickly.

 The judges in all three challenges said the law does not specifically say a new affidavit is needed for each initiative.